 (4) Where a chief officer enters into a contract pursuant to paragraph (3), a copy of the contract shall be provided to the Director of Internal Audit and the Auditor General.

 Application to all transactions

-38. The requirement to use a public tender applies to both entity and executive transactions.
+38. The requirement to use a public tender applies to both entity financial transactions and executive financial transactions.